-Acute portal vein thrombosis is commonly asymptomatic unless associated with another event, such as pancreatitis (the cause), or another complication, such as mesenteric venous thrombosis.
-Most often, clinical features—splenomegaly (especially in children) and variceal hemorrhage—develop over a period of time secondary to portal hypertension.
-Ascites is uncommon (10%) in postsinusoidal portal hypertension.
-Ascites may be precipitated when cirrhosis is also present or when serum albumin (and thus oncotic pressure) deceases after high-volume fluid resuscitation for a major GI bleed.
+Acute portal vein thrombosis is commonly asymptomatic unless associated with another event, such as pancreatitis Overview of Pancreatitis Pancreatitis is classified as either acute or chronic.
+Acute pancreatitis is inflammation that resolves both clinically and histologically.
+Chronic pancreatitis is characterized by histologic... read more (the cause), or another complication, such as mesenteric venous thrombosis.
+Most often, clinical features—splenomegaly (especially in children) and variceal hemorrhage—develop over a period of time secondary to portal hypertension Portal Hypertension Portal hypertension is elevated pressure in the portal vein.
+It is caused most often by cirrhosis (in developed countries), schistosomiasis (in endemic areas), or hepatic vascular abnormalities... read more .
+Ascites is uncommon (10%) in pre-sinusoidal portal hypertension.
+Ascites Ascites Ascites is free fluid in the peritoneal cavity.
+The most common cause is portal hypertension.
+Symptoms usually result from abdominal distention.
+Diagnosis is based on physical examination and... read more may be precipitated when cirrhosis Cirrhosis Cirrhosis is a late stage of hepatic fibrosis that has resulted in widespread distortion of normal hepatic architecture.
+Cirrhosis is characterized by regenerative nodules surrounded by dense... read more is also present or when serum albumin (and thus oncotic pressure) deceases after high-volume fluid resuscitation for a major gastrointestinal bleed.

 Portal vein thrombosis is suspected in patients with the following:

-Doppler ultrasonography is usually diagnostic, showing diminished or absent portal vein flow and sometimes the thrombus.
+Doppler ultrasonography Doppler ultrasonography Imaging is essential for accurately diagnosing biliary tract disorders and is important for detecting focal liver lesions (eg, abscess, tumor).
+It is limited in detecting and diagnosing diffuse... read more is usually diagnostic, showing diminished or absent portal vein flow and sometimes the thrombus.
 Difficult cases may require MRI or CT with contrast.
 Angiography may be required to guide shunt surgery.

 In acute cases, thrombolysis is sometimes successful, best reserved for recent occlusion, particularly in hypercoagulable states.
-Anticoagulation does not lyse clots but has some value for long-term prevention in hypercoagulable states despite the risk of variceal bleeding.
+Anticoagulation does not lyse clots but has some value for long-term prevention in hypercoagulable states despite the risk of variceal bleeding Varices Varices are dilated veins in the distal esophagus or proximal stomach caused by elevated pressure in the portal venous system, typically from cirrhosis.
+They may bleed massively but cause no... read more .
 In neonates and children, treatment is directed at the cause (eg, omphalitis, appendicitis).
-Otherwise, management is directed at the portal hypertension and its complications (see Portal Hypertension); treatment can include octreotide IV (a synthetic analog of somatostatin) and endoscopic banding to control variceal bleeding and nonselective β-blockers to prevent rebleeding.
+Otherwise, management is directed at the portal hypertension Portal Hypertension Portal hypertension is elevated pressure in the portal vein.
+It is caused most often by cirrhosis (in developed countries), schistosomiasis (in endemic areas), or hepatic vascular abnormalities... read more and its complications; treatment can include octreotide IV (a synthetic analog of somatostatin) and endoscopic banding to control variceal bleeding and nonselective beta-blockers to prevent rebleeding.
 These therapies have decreased the use of surgical shunts (eg, mesocaval, splenorenal), which can become occluded and have an operative mortality rate of 5 to 50%.
-Transjugular intrahepatic portosytemic shunting (TIPS) is not recommended.
-TIPS requires monitoring (including frequent angiography) to assess patency, may become blocked, and may not adequately decompress the liver.
+Transjugular intrahepatic portosytemic shunting (TIPS) has a limited role in the treatment of portal vein thrombosis Treatment Portal vein thrombosis causes portal hypertension and consequent gastrointestinal bleeding from varices, usually in the lower esophagus or stomach.
+Diagnosis is based on ultrasonography.
+Treatment... read more (see Treatment reference Portal vein thrombosis causes portal hypertension and consequent gastrointestinal bleeding from varices, usually in the lower esophagus or stomach.
+Diagnosis is based on ultrasonography.
+Treatment... read more ).

 Causes of and risk factors for portal vein thrombosis include umbilical cord infection (in neonates), appendicitis (in children), and hypercoagulability states (in adults).